 This is a good game to use if the activity has involved problem-solving activities.

 - Divide children into groups of six to nine.

 - Each group stands in a close circle with their eyes closed.
-Ask the children to stretch out their arms in front of them and grasp another person’s hand so that they are holding another person’s hand in each of theirs.
+Ask the children to stretch out their arms in front of them and grasp another person’s hand so that they are holding two people’s hand in each of theirs.